Raulkg/TodoMVC-WEBAPI-ASP.NET/README.md

 ### Architecture

 1. Implement the project with ASP.NET MVC.
-Please use JavaScript/Jquery if required on the front end.
-2. Implement back end with ASP.NET Web API which would be the Service layer and data access with SQL Express.
+2. Implement back end with ASP.NET Web API which would be the Service layer.
+Persist data however you want.

+### OPTIONAL
+1. Please use JavaScript/Jquery if required on the front end.
-3. Make sure you write unit tests for the code using MOQ for .NET.
+2. Make sure you write unit tests for the code using MOQ for .NET.

 Please email questions to: code@credomobile.com.